aospapp/aosp/external/autotest/client/site_tests/suite_HWQual/README.txt

 found in the LICENSE file.

-This document describes the steps to go through in order to run Chrome OS hardware qualification on a device under test.
+This document describes the steps to go through in order to run ChromeOS hardware qualification on a device under test.

 ================================================================================